-Therefore, a research project has been initiated to develop RTC Strategies in simulation as well as in full-scale and to assess the economic and ecological benefits of such approaches [Wiese et. al., 2004a].
-The modeling procedure is described in detail in Wiese et. al., [2004b].

-In the first part of the research project, very detailed models of the combined sewer system and the WWTP have been developed.
-These models were calibrated and validated with monitoring data.
-With these models, several control strategies have been developed.
+Therefore, a research project has been initiated to develop RTC strategies in simulation as well as in full-scale and to assess the economic and ecological benefits of RTC approaches [19].
+In the first part of the research project, very detailed computer models of the combined sewer system and the WWTP were used to develop several control strategies.
 These strategies are based on ammonia and nitrate sensors, as well as sludge blanket and suspended solids probes.
-Furthermore, a rain gauge has been integrated in the control strategies.
-The results of the WWTP simulation show that it seems to be possible to reduce the cycle duration during combined sewage flow in full-scale in almost every case to only 4 h without exceeding the low effluent limits.
+The results of the WWTP simulation and full-scale operation show that it is possible to reduce the cycle duration during combined sewage flow in almost every case to only 4 h without exceeding the low effluent limits.
 This leads to an increase of the hydraulic capacity of the plant up to 50 % by using the developed control strategies.
-In several cases, it should be even possible to reduce the cycle duration to less than 4 hours.
-I.e., it would be possible to increase the maximum flow rate to the WWTP from 230 up to more than 345 m/h.
+In several cases, it should be even possible to reduce the cycle duration to less than